PHYSICAL EDUCATION (PE)

 - Compare their performances with previous ones and demonstrate improvement to achieve their personal best.

 We have highly-experienced, specialist gym coaches.
 There are three core areas for gymnastic progression in skills.
-All three elements are taught explicitly and progressively from Year 1 to year 6:
+All three elements are taught explicitly and progressively from Reception to year 6:

 - Strength and flexibility